danbev/learning-iot/doc/bluetooth.md

 This is the Asynchronous Connection-Less (ACL) connections address which in this case is `0x50657b29`.

+* Channel Map
+The channels that have a value of true take part in the channel hopping.

 One thing to note is that a CONNECT_IND is done on one of the primary advertising channels, that is 37, 38, or 39.
 After this a connection will be performed on one of the secondary advertising channels, that is any of the